National Transmission Corporation: 2003–2009: TransCo as power grid operator

-TransCo served as power grid operator from March 1, 2003, until the turnover of operations and maintenance of the grid to National Grid Corporation of the Philippines (NGCP) on January 15, 2009.
+TransCo served as power grid operator from March 1, 2003, until the turnover of operations, maintenance, management, expansion, construction, and eminent domain of the grid to privately owned National Grid Corporation of the Philippines (NGCP) on January 15, 2009.

 In September 2004, Power Sector Assets and Liabilities Management (PSALM) received but rejected proposals from four groups with different offers for the TransCo contract that eventually led to a decision to conduct a public bidding.

 In June 2005, TransCo garnered the fifth highest score in the Corporate Governance Scorecard for GOCCs & GFIs in the field of Corporate Governance from the Institute of Corporate Directors (ICD).

 On September 22, 2005, PSALM filed at the Energy Regulatory Commission (ERC) a petition for a regulatory reset of the maximum annual revenue for TransCo and other concessionaires.
 From 2003 to 2006, three auctions failed mostly as a result of issues regarding regulatory framework and right-of-way.

 In January 2006, TransCo wrote history by bagging the Philippine Quality Award Recognition for Commitment to Quality Management.

 In August 2006, TransCo's implementation of Spatial Data Infrastructure Project received a Special Achievement in Geographic Information System (GIS) Award, conferred by the Environmental Systems Research Institute, Inc. (ESRI) in California, United States.